jiani3005/DataPassBetweenFragment/README.md

-# Data Pass between Fragment
+# Data Pass between Fragments

 This is an exercise on sending data between fragment.